alexgrejuc/filesharer/README.md

 The application is written entirely in Scala.
 It does not depend on any frameworks or libraries aside from the Scala and Java standard libraries.
 It uses cryptographic primitives from [javax.crypto](https://docs.oracle.com/javase/8/docs/api/javax/crypto/package-summary.html) and [java.security](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/security/Security.html) as well as a TLS 1.3 implementation from [javax.net.ssl](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/javax/net/ssl/package-summary.html).

+# Requirements for Running the Application

+A pre-built `.jar` is [included](working-directory/filesharer.jar) in this repository, so the project does not need to be built to use the application.
+The only requirement to run it is JDK 17 or higher.
+It can be installed with a package manager or by following the instructions [here](https://www.oracle.com/java/technologies/downloads/#java17).

 # Command Line Usage Instructions

-Note: these steps were only tested on a single machine running Ubuntu 20.04.
-They should work on other machines with JDK 11.0.014 and Scala 3.1.1, however.

-A `.jar` is included in this repository, so the app can be used directly with `scala`, although `sbt` can be used to build it if desired.
+The following instructions are written with a Unix system in mind, but a reader familiar with the Windows command line should be able to follow along, particularly if using PowerShell, which aliases Unix programs such as `cd`.

 Assumptions: you have cloned the repository, and you are in the top-level `filesharer` directory.

-## Building the Application (Optional)

-    sbt clean compile package
-    cp target/scala-3.1.1/filesharer_3-0.jar working-directory/filesharer.jar

-Afterwards, to use the application, you must be in the working-directory (it contains configuration files and directories needed to run the app):
+The application must be run from within `working-directory`, which contains configuration files and directories needed to run the app.
+The first step is to navigate there:

     cd working-directory

+The following instructions for running the application must be run from `working-directory`.

 ## Running the Server

-    scala filesharer.jar server
+    java -jar filesharer.jar server

 This should produce an output similar to: